hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 ### Identity file

 The **_identity file_** contains your private key and is essentially your wallet for the node.
-When you installed your node you supplied `–identity` and `–password` arguments.
+When you installed your node, you supplied `–identity` and `–password` arguments.

 ```bash
 docker run --pull always -ti -v $HOME/.hoprd-db:/app/db -p 9091:9091 -p 3000:3000 -p 3001:3001 gcr.io/hoprassociation/hoprd:paleochora --admin --password 'open-sesame-iTwnsPNg0hpagP+o6T0KOwiH9RQ0' --init --api --apiHost "0.0.0.0" --apiPort 3001 --identity /app/db/.hopr-id-paleochora --apiToken 'YOUR_SECURITY_TOKEN' --adminHost "0.0.0.0" --adminPort 3000 --host "0.0.0.0:9091"
 ```

-`–identity` is a path to where the file is located and `–password` is used to decrypt the file.
+`–identity` is a path to where the file is located, and `–password` is used to decrypt the file.

 If a file exists at the specified location and is decrypted using the provided password, then your existing private key is used to access your funds and start up your node.

-If one doesn’t exist then it is created, encrypted and then stored at the given location with a newly generated private key.
+If one doesn’t exist, it is created, encrypted and stored at the given location with a newly generated private key.

 ### Backing up your identity file

-If you used Docker to install your node then your identity file will be stored on your OS at the path you specified: `/app/db/.hopr-id-paleochora` so you can skip this step.
+If you used Docker to install your node, then your identity file will be stored on your OS at the path you specified: `/app/db/.hopr-id-paleochora`, so you can skip this step.

-If you are using a hardware node like Dappnode or Avado you can download your identity file on their interfaces.
+If you are using Dappnode or Avado, you can download your identity file on their interfaces.

 **_Note:_** You should download your identity file as soon as possible.
-As downloading the backup or db folder will also download the database which can get quite large in size if you’ve been running your node for a while.
+As downloading the backup or DB folder will also download the database, which can get quite large in size if you’ve been running your node for a while.

 **_Dappnode –_** Find HOPR in your packages and navigate to the backup section.
-From there all you have to do is click 'Download backup'.
+From there, all you have to do is click 'Download backup'.

 ![dappnode backup](./images/dappnode-backup.png)

-**_Avado –_** For Avado you have to specify you want to download /app/hoprd-db in the Avado UI.
-Once you have located your HOPR package click on the 'manage' icon.
+**_Avado –_** For Avado, you have to specify you want to download /app/hoprd-db in the Avado UI.
+Locate your HOPR package and click on the 'manage' icon.

 ![avado manage](./images/avado-manage.png)

-From here scroll down to the file manager and enter `/app/hoprd-db` in the field under `Download from DNP`.
-Then just click 'Download'.
+From here, scroll down to the file manager and enter `/app/hoprd-db` in the field under `Download from DNP`.
+Then click 'Download'.

 ![avado download](./images/avado-db.png)

 **_Note:_** Make sure you enter `/app/hoprd-db` and not `/app/hoprd-db/`.

-Now that you’ve backed up your identity file and have made note of your password, you will always be able to access your private key and node (as long as you keep them safe).
+Now that you’ve backed up your identity file and have noted your password, you will always be able to access your private key and node (as long as you keep them safe).

 ### ETH address & peerID

 From the private key, your **_ETH address_** and **_HOPR address_** are generated.

-Your HOPR address, aka your **_peer ID,_** is what other nodes on the network will use to interact with your node.
-An address for them to ping or send data to.
+Your HOPR address, aka your **_peer ID,_** is what other nodes on the network will use to interact with your node—an address for them to ping or send data.

-To view this information type `address` into the admin command line.
+To view this information, type `address` into the admin command line.

 ```
 address